Azure/azure-sdk-for-js/sdk/core/core-http-compat/README.md

 ### ExtendedCommonClientOptions

-With Core V1 library, the `options` parameter to the custom client will look like:
+With `@azure/core-http` library, the `options` parameter to the custom client will look like:

 ```
 export interface SearchClientOptions extends PipelineOptions {